Buona sera! Benvenuti!

 In addition to their cultural experiences with he Italian club at CCRI - trips to Boston, New York and Italy; visits to museums; attending the opera - participants in Sunday's gathering celebrated above all the friendships they have developed and maintained.

-Honorary guests at the event included Dr. Edward Liston, CCRI president; Dr. Raymond Ferland, dean of Student Affairs; Professor Anthony di Ruzzo, chairman of CCRI's Department of Foreign Languages and Cultures; and Pat Rose, Department Secretary.
+Honorary guests at the event included Dr. Edward Liston, CCRI president; Dr. Raymond Ferland, dean of Student Affairs; Professor Anthony di Ruzzo, chairman of CCRI's Department of World Languages and Cultures; and Pat Rose, Department Secretary.